Carbon Monoxide Poisoning

 but act quickly:

-and do not stop until he or she breathes on his or her own, or someone else can take
+do not stop until he or she breathes on his or her own, or someone else can take over.

-over.
 If you can, have someone call 911 right away.
-If you are alone, do CPR for 2
+If you are alone, do CPR for 2 minutes

-Your healthcare provider will determine further treatment for carbon monoxide exposure.
+Your healthcare provider will determine further treatment for CO exposure.
+Emergency

-What are the complications of carbon monoxide poisoning?
+What are possible complications of carbon monoxide poisoning?

-CO poisoning is life-threatening and can cause death.
+CO poisoning is life-threatening.
+It can cause death.
 Brain damage can also result

 if the brain is without oxygen for too long.

 These important steps can help protect against CO poisoning:

 Have your furnace and fireplace cleaned and checked before each heating season.

 Only use fuel-burning space heaters in well-ventilated areas.
 Electrical space heaters